After completing this unit you will:

 This is a devastating blow and a life-changing event.
 Perhaps this was a pregnancy after fertility treatment or the last chance to have a baby.

-She assumes it must be her fault – age, a couple of drinks, exercise, picking up her other child, or not really wanting this pregnancy.
+She assumes it must be her fault – something that she did or didn’t do; or perhaps due to not really wanting this pregnancy.

-If she had been seen earlier, this would not have happened.
-Or, she is sure you are wrong and wants to talk with someone more senior.
-You may try to assure her that you are right.
+If she had been seen earlier or had been offered certain treatment, this would not have happened.
+Or, she wants to be referred for investigations but this is not being offered.
+Perhaps she is sure you are wrong and wants to talk with someone more senior.

 Unable or unwilling to communicate.
 She does not want to discuss or hear anything.
 It is important to recognise that this is not the right time to discuss things further and it is better to let her go home with written information and contact numbers for when she is ready.